bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

   -- Defined in ‘Servant.Server.Internal’
 ```

-Note that we're being shown _two_ `HasServer` instances for `(:>)`, and it actually has many more than these.
-For now we're only interested in one of them.
+Note that we're being shown _two_ `HasServer` instances for `(:>)`, and it actually has many more than these, but for now we're only interested in one of them.

 ```haskell
 instance